Ice Hockey Federation suspends Belarus' top official | DW | 08.09.2021

 IIHF also said it had investigated reports that Baskov was involved in the attack against Roman Bondarenko, a Belarusian citizen who died after he was allegedly beaten by security forces last November.

-It said: "lthough it cannot be excluded that Baskov was present at the event, it did not find evidence for an active involvement of Baskov in the attack against Bondarenka."
+It said: "Although it cannot be excluded that Baskov was present at the event, it did not find evidence for an active involvement of Baskov in the attack against Bondarenko."

 The Belarus Hockey Federation said the ruling was the result of the "constantly increasing pressure of political forces on the IIHF."